Rifat-007/academic-website/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "Publications"
+title = "Recent Publications"
 subtitle = ""

 [content]
-#Page type to display.
+  # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

 #Choose how much pages you would like to display (0 = all pages)